-Scholars are prohibited from using school telephones, except in the event of an emergency, and in such instance, only at the discretion of school staff members.
+Scholars are prohibited from using school telephones, except in the event of an emergency, and in such instances, only at the discretion of school staff members.

-Cell phones/Smart Watches: Scholars are prohibited from carrying cell phones and smart watches during the school day except when otherwise explicitly communicated by school staff.
+Cell phones/Smart Watches: Scholars are prohibited from carrying cell phones, air pods, and smart watches during the school day except when otherwise explicitly communicated by school staff.
 Cell phones and smart watches are collected each morning for safe keeping.
 If these items are taken out at school, they will be confiscated per the school's code of conduct.
+First we will call the parents.
+Second time the parent will have to pick up the cell phone.
 The school is not responsible for any lost or damaged phones or other items.
 We encourage families not to send their children with any valuables, including cell phones.
 Scholars are only allowed to use the school phone in the event of an emergency with permission from a school staff member.